Abibubble/ms4-lead-shot-hazard/README.md

 #### Heroku:
 [Heroku](https://www.heroku.com) was used to deploy the live site.
 #### Amazon AWS S3
-[Amazon AWS S3](https://s3.console.aws.amazon.com/s3) was used to host this project's images.
+[Amazon AWS S3](https://s3.console.aws.amazon.com/s3) was used to host this project's images and static files.

 ### Frameworks, Libraries and Others